Wynnum Manly District Cricket Club

 The Wynnum Manly District Cricket Club is a cricket club representing Wynnum, Queensland and Manly, Queensland, Australia.
 They have teams in the Brisbane Grade Cricket, Queensland Sub-Districts and The Warehouse Cricket competitions.

-They were founded in 1961.
+They were founded in 1961 with over 850 current playing members.

 Wynnum also has a junior club that competes in the EDJCA (Eastern Districts Junior Cricket Association) and BEARs (Bayside, Easts and Redlands Junior Cricket Association).

+In Season 2024/25 Wynnum Manly District Cricket Club (WMDCC) will enter its 64th season.
+It has become one of the best cricket clubs in Brisbane at all playing levels for male, female, and junior cricket.